Shopify/react-native-skia/docs/docs/animations/reanimated3.md

   );
 };
 ```

 ## Performance

-When animating with React Native Skia, we recommend to avoid making new JSI allocations on each frame.
-Instead of creating a new value on each frame to notify Reanimated that the value has changed, we mutate the value directly and simply notify reanimated that the value has changed.
+When animating with React Native Skia, we recommend avoiding new JSI allocations on each frame.
+Instead of creating a new value on each frame to notify Reanimated that the value has changed, directly mutate the value and notify Reanimated.
+Below are examples illustrating this pattern:
-Consider the following example:

 ```tsx twoslash
 import {Gesture} from "react-native-gesture-handler";